-- 25. It is possible to offset a part-year loss (section IP 4) provided the following requirements as set out in section IP 4(2) are met: - the tax loss component arises in the common span (as defined in section IP 2(1)), and - the amount of the tax loss component is no more than the net income that the profit company derives in the common span, and - continuity of ownership in the loss company under section IC 2(1) applies from the beginning to the end of the common span, and - the loss company and the profit company provide the Commissioner with adequate financial statements under section IP 6.
+- 26. It is possible to offset a part-year loss (s IP 4) provided the following requirements as set out in s IP 4(2) are met: - the tax loss component arises in the common span (as defined in s IP 2(1)), and - the amount of the tax loss component is no more than the net income that the profit company derives in the common span, and - continuity of ownership in the loss company under s IC 2(1) applies from the beginning to the end of the common span, and - the loss company and the profit company provide the Commissioner with adequate financial statements under s IP 6.
 These accounts should contain sufficient information to indicate the calculation of the amount of the company's net income for the relevant part of the corresponding income year.
 The Commissioner's view is that the financial statements are required to be prepared in accordance with the generally accepted accounting practice, adjusted for the purposes of income tax legislation, at the level required under the Financial Reporting Act 2013 and the Tax Administration (Financial Statements) Order 2014.
 This does not require the preparation of notes to the accounts and disclosure statements.
-The part-year accounts will of necessity be different from full year accounts due to different ratios, denominators etc, and - a valid loss offset election (section IP 7) within the timeframes required for elections under section IC 9. - 26.
-Where a company has a break in shareholder continuity part way through a month and its accounting system balances and reports at the end of the month, subject to the taxpayer backing out significant transactions pre or post the change in continuity, Inland Revenue will accept the use of the end-of-month balance sheet figures for determining provision balances.
-Inland Revenue will also accept pro-rata allocation of the month's income and expenditure to determine the pre and post continuity change in net income or loss. - 27.
+The part-year accounts will of necessity be different from full year accounts due to different ratios, denominators etc, and - a valid loss offset election (s IP 7) within the timeframes required for elections under s IC 9.

+- As stated above, loss offsets are limited to the profit company's profit for the year (s IC 8 refers). - 27.
+Where a company has a break in shareholder continuity part way through a month and its accounting system balances and reports at the end of the month, subject to the taxpayer backing out significant transactions pre or post the change in continuity, the Commissioner will accept the use of the end-of-month balance sheet figures for determining provision balances.
+She will also accept pro-rata allocation of the month's income and expenditure to determine the pre and post continuity change in net income or loss. - 28.
 In some cases it may be difficult to prepare part-year accounts to the level of detail set out above, particularly where there has been a significant lapse of time since the loss of shareholder continuity for the part-year.
-In such circumstances, taxpayers may discuss their individual positions with Inland Revenue and depending on the facts a different approach may be agreed upon.
+In such circumstances, taxpayers may discuss their individual positions with the Commissioner and depending on the facts a different approach may be agreed upon.